SubiyaCryolite/jds/README.md

 ```

 ###1.2.5 Load
 The system currently has three variants of the **load()** method.
 The first variant loads ALL the instances of a JdsEntity class.
 The second variant loads ALL the instances of a JdsEntity class with matching Entity Guids which are supplied by the user.
-The second variant adds an optional paramaeter "Comparator<? extends JdsEntity>" whicj allows you to load a sorted collection
+The second variant adds an optional parameter "Comparator<? extends JdsEntity>" which allows you to load a sorted collection
 ```java
     List<SimpleAddressBook> allAddressBooks;
     List<SimpleAddressBook> specificAddressBook;